kwhrtsk/rails-k8s-demoapp/README.md

 * [step4](k8s/manifests-step4/)
   * Add `Ingress` from step3's constitution to expose application with custom TLS certificate and fixed URL.

-## Helm Chart and operation examples
+## Deploy to Kubernetes cluster with Helm Chart

 [Helm Chart](k8s/chart/) example and operation scripts for setup, deploy, and rolling update rails containers.
 This chart based on [manifests-step4](k8s/manifests-step4/).